janfrischi/franka_trajectory_recorder/README.md

 **Imitation Learning Pipeline:**
 1. Record expert demonstrations on real robot using this package
-2. Train BC/ACT policies in IsaacLab using the generated datasets
+2. Train BC policies in IsaacLab using the generated datasets
 3. Deploy trained policies back to the real robot via the franka_rl_bridge package

 Object positions recorded in manual mode can be used to configure simulation environments with matching layouts for better sim-to-real transfer.